 The Best Thing about Teaching…

 Teaching kids English is super rewarding.
-You’re essentially their personal advocate, their key to unlocking learning.
+You’re essentially their personal advocate, their key to unlocking learning (and they teach you a whole lot, too).
 There are so many things an ESOL Teacher has to teach that no one day is the same.
 We have to decode English grammar, phonetics (sounds), phonics (sound-to-letter correspondence), reading, comprehension, background knowledge, writing (mechanics, spelling, vocabulary), and culture, among other things.
 And we have to advocate for our kids in the school, because kids who don’t understand will act silly, misbehave, withdraw, or check out.